boldbi/boldbi-kubernetes/helm/bold-common/README.md

 # Deploy Bold BI and Bold Reports using Helm

-This chart installs [Bold BI](https://www.boldbi.com/) on Kubernetes.
+This chart installs both [Bold BI](https://www.boldbi.com/) and [Bold Reports](https://www.boldreports.com/) on Kubernetes.
 You can create Kubernetes cluster on cloud infrastructure.
 Please follow the below documentation for Bold BI and Bold Reports deployment in a specific cloud environments.

 ## Deployment prerequisites